 Failure to Solve the Key Roadblock

 A client called me to partner with their organization to create a strategy.
-The underlying driver for the process was underfunding—as is often the case.
+As is often the case, underfunding was the underlying driver for the process.

 As we worked together during the community listening phase of the strategy work, I frequently heard how previous funding efforts failed.
 While everyone desperately wanted to solve the challenge, they were more fond of obsessing about what didn’t work instead of brainstorming solutions.